sholtomaud/phd/Literature Review/litrev.md

 | 3    | Able to acquire & store data on spring-aquifer connectivity | `schema: site && aquifer` |
 | 3    | Able to acquire & store data on ecosystems  | `schema: ecology` |

 ## Soils - Multi-Criteria Analysis Shell for Spatial Decision Support (MCAS-S)

+The potential impact of UE production on soil has been recently publicised with estimations of financial consequence, and therefore total risk, up to $6.5 million AUD [@mcowan_soil_2015, @solomans_secret_2015, @abc_linc_2015, @willacy_queensland_2015].

-In 2013 the Multi-Criteria Analysis Shell for Spatial Decision Support (MCAS-S Development Partnership was formed to develop and support the MCAS-S software.
+In 2013 the Multi-Criteria Analysis Shell for Spatial Decision Support (MCAS-S Development Partnership was formed to develop and support MCAS-S software.
 In 2014 the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) published version 3.1 of the MCAS-S software [@abares_multi-criteria_2014].

-MCAS-S uses ordinal scales to help stakeholders make decision around trade-offs through both spatial Multi-Criteria Analysis [@abares_multi-criteria_2014, p.12] and Analytical Heirarchy Process (AHP).
+MCAS-S uses ordinal risk scales to help stakeholders make decision around risk trade-offs through both spatial Multi-Criteria Analysis [@abares_multi-criteria_2014, p.12] and the Analytical Heirarchy Process (AHP).
 Combined, these techniques aim to enable users to establish soils at risk by ranking the importance of input layers through pair-wise weightings [@ibid, p.52].

-As with the Land Use system noted below, MCAS-S is an existing project with different technology and scope to the current project.
-However for a whole-of-system approach, where the risk-interdependence of water, soils & ecology are included within the problem scope, there is a question as to the type of integration or migration which might be involved with such a system.
-At a governance level whether agencies should move away from legacy file-based destkop technologies to cloud and bigdata approaches.

-In addition to the above consideration, whilst the MCAS-S includes rainfall in analyses, something not covered in the documentation is the relationships between data-modles for soil and water quality sampling.
+In addition to the above consideration, whilst the MCAS-S includes rainfall in analyses, something not covered in the documentation is the relationships between data-models for soil, UE impacts and water quality sampling.
 Soil sampling of pits can typically be 3-dimensional, with samples taken at the corners of a rectangular pit [@pattison_soil_2010].
 Traditional surfacewater and groundwater sampling systems assume that there is a depth, and one-lat-long point per sample at site, however soils will typically have several lat-longs and elevations per sample at a site.
 This  requirement would see the legacy water samples data model enhance with 3D location components per sample.

 ### Requirements - Soils